The Complete Guide To Facial Skin Laxity & Loose Skin

 Your plastic surgeon will assess your unique needs for correcting facial skin laxity, and then, recommend the best treatment option for you.

 Many people who develop facial skin laxity also develop loose skin on the necks.
 Many people who lose large amounts of weight develop sagging skin in various areas of their bodies.
-Following are some of the procedures that can be used to help correct a double chin, sagging elbows, and other manifestations of skin laxity.
+The following are some of the procedures that can be used to help correct a double chin, sagging elbows, and other manifestations of skin laxity.

 Cervicoplasty A cervicoplasty surgery can be performed to create a more sculpted appearance of the neck.
 This procedure is commonly recommended for those who have lost a lot of weight and developed loose skin on the face and neck as a result.
 It is often performed along with a facelift to correct a double chin or deep skin folds under the chin.

-Body Contouring Surgeries People who lose a lot of body weight in a short period of time are prone to develop loose skin all over the body, not just on the face and neck.
+Body Contouring Surgeries People who lose a lot of body weight in a short period are prone to develop loose skin all over the body, not just on the face and neck.
 It can happen anywhere on the body and commonly is seen in the thighs, buttocks, abdomen, and the back sides of the arms.

 Following are some of the body contouring procedures that plastic surgeons perform often to remove excess skin and fat tissue in areas other than the face and neck: